LukWarm/Portfolio/content/posts/ultraviolet-robotics-2020/index.md

 ## Kickoff

-planning and stuff in mid september, designs for drivetrains and shit
+planning and stuff in mid september, designs for drivetrains

 ## Grand Plans